-Having just performed for six days in her solo installation at Articulate Project Space in Sydney, Cecilia White is an interdisciplinary artist, poet, PhD researcher and tutor at UNSW.
+Cecilia White is an interdisciplinary artist, poet, PhD researcher and tutor at UNSW.
 Her performance, text, voice, drawing and installation work has been described as rich, evocative and revelatory.
-Her practice aims to create space to reflect on the impact of a globalising drive for certitude and the foundations of a sense of self.
+Her practice aims to create space to reflect on the impact of a globalising drive for certitude and examine the foundations of a sense of self.
 She particularly investigates a relationship between anxiety and wonder by focusing on the pause in breathing.
-In this reflective space, she suggests ways to radically (re)map a sense of self and ways of living well.
+In this reflective space, she suggests ways to radically (re)map a sense of self and radically different ways of living well together.

-Cecilia is creator and director of the internationally performed ‘breathing space projects’, engaging body, everyday objects, multi-lingual text, light and sound to install performative respiratory systems in site-specific locations.
-Most familiar remnants after the often durational works are the chairs, mirrors, grass, books, tables and broken pieces of text.
-These projects embody her recently completed PhD research at UNSW in the Faculty of Art & Design.
+Cecilia is creator/director of the internationally performed ‘breathing space projects.’
+These projects embody her PhD research at UNSW in the Faculty of Art & Design.
+Each project engages body, everyday objects, multi-lingual text, light and sound to install performative respiratory systems in site-specific locations.
+Most familiar remnants after the often durational works are the chairs, mirrors, grass, books, tables, textiles, broken text and a remembering of breath.

 Cecilia has exhibited, performed and studied in Australia, Europe, Asia and the UK.
 Her most recent residencies have included the 2015 writer’s residency ‘Paris Lit Up in Rome’ and the UNSW Studio at the Cite’ internationale des arts, Paris in 2014.
 In Paris she studied mime and body movement with Ivan Baldocchi, examined the history of breathing in the city of light, air, revolution and mental asylums and deepened her yoga practice.
 She created three performances in Paris and one at Versailles.